electron/electron/docs/api/browser-window.md

 #### `win.isDocumentEdited()` _macOS_

-Whether `Boolean` - Whether the window's document has been edited.
+Returns `Boolean` - Whether the window's document has been edited.

 #### `win.focusOnWebView()`